 Both of these hikes will take the better part of 4-6 hours to complete so come prepared!

 That wraps up a guide to the Mount Iron Track of Wanaka, New Zealand.
-Feel free to check out the other New Zealand itineraries and guides up on the site and feel free to ask any questions below.
+Feel free to check out the other New Zealand itineraries and guides up on the site like the top hikes in the South Island and feel free to ask any questions below.

 Have fun out there and safe travels!